Terms of Business

 Authorisation with the Central Bank of Ireland

-Our firm is also registered as an insurance/reinsurance intermediary under the European Communities (Insurance Distribution) Regulations, 2018 Copies of our Authorisations are available on request; alternatively the Central Bank of Ireland holds registers of regulated firms which can be viewed on their website www.centralbank.ie or call 1890 777 777.
+Our firm is registered as an insurance/reinsurance intermediary under the European Communities (Insurance Distribution) Regulations, 2018 Copies of our Registration is available on request; alternatively the Central Bank of Ireland holds registers of regulated firms which can be viewed on their website www.centralbank.ie or call 1890 777 777.

 OCI is subject to and must comply with the Central Bank of Ireland’s Consumer Protection Code 2012, Fitness and Probity Code and Minimum Competency Code.
 The Consumer Protection Code 2012 offers protection to consumers and all the codes are available for inspection on the Central Bank of Ireland’s web site www.centralbank.ie.